 - preventative and protective measures for fire drills and staff fire training records

-- a fire safety maintenance checklist
+- fire safety information for staff

-- testing by a competent person of:
+- testing records by a competent person of the:

 - fire detection and warning system